 Vagrant sightings have been recorded on rare occasions far outside the typical range, including records in California.

 Ruby-throated hummingbirds are strongly attracted to red and orange colors, as are most hummingbirds, and will hold their tails still while hovering to feed.
 Both male and female birds will use acrobatic aerial displays to defend their roughly quarter-acre territory.

 These birds become more aggressive near food sources as they prepare for migration in late summer.
 When agitated, they may initiate dive displays to ward off intruders.

 Ruby-throated hummingbirds are solitary birds that only come together in pairs to mate after males perform courtship displays that include large arcs with buzzing at the lowest point.
 These hummingbirds are polygamous, and males may mate with several females.

-Pairs will produce 1-3 broods of 2 oval-shaped, plain white eggs each per year.
-She incubates the eggs for 10-16 days.
-After the eggs have hatched, the female parent cares for the altricial nestlings for 15-22 days until they are mature enough to leave the nest.
-Male parents play no role in caring for the eggs or chicks.
+A female ruby-throated hummingbird will produce one to three broods of two oval-shaped, plain white eggs each per year.
+She incubates the eggs for 10-16 days, and after the eggs have hatched, the female parent cares for the nestlings for 15-22 days until they are mature enough to leave the nest.
+Male ruby-throated hummingbird parents play no role in caring for the eggs or chicks.

 Ruby-throats will occasionally hybridize with black-chinned hummingbirds where the ranges of the two species overlap.

 These hummingbirds are not endangered or threatened in any significant way, though they are at risk from a variety of threats.
-Outdoor and feral cats, window collisions and insecticides are the biggest problems facing ruby-throats.
+Outdoor and feral cats, window collisions, and insecticides are the biggest problems facing ruby-throats.
 In their wintering grounds, habitat loss can be a concern.